bezhermoso/ZfViewBundle/Resources/docs/view-helpers.md

     echo $this->trans('message.to.translate', $arguments = array(), $domain = 'FooBundle', $locale = 'fr_FR');

-    //Translation choice.
+    //Translation with pluralization.
 Only first and second argument -- the string key and count -- are required. echo $this->trans()
               ->choice(
                     '{0} There is no apples|{1} There is one apple|{1,Inf} There are %count% apples',